-The Best Pumpkin Patches in North Texas to Visit in 2023
+The Best Pumpkin Patches in North Texas — From Texas-Themed to Jack-O-Lantern Wonderlands

 15410 Interstate 20, Canton

-Head out to Canton, Texas through November 3 for the annual Yesterland Fall Festival.
+Head out to Canton, Texas starting on September 14 for the annual Yesterland Fall Festival.
 Throughout the season, guests will find sunflowers and zinnias in the flower fields, pumpkins available to buy, a corn maze, fireworks on some weekends, pig races, and more.
+The festival closes on November 3.